The Rig (TV series): Filming

-Filming started on 29 March 2021, at an oil rig in Scotland, and at FirstStage Studios in Edinburgh.
+Filming started on 29 March 2021 at FirstStage Studios in Edinburgh. at which a three storey oil rig stage was built, with some additional filming at a real oil rig in Scotland.
 The series is the first Amazon Original to be filmed entirely in Scotland.
 Filming wrapped in August 2021.
 The first three episodes were directed by John Strickland, and the final three were directed by Alex Holmes.

+Filming for series 2 had begun by July 2023.

 Reception

-The review aggregator website Rotten Tomatoes reports a 63% approval rating and an average rating of 6.2/10 based on 16 critic reviews.
+The review aggregator website Rotten Tomatoes reports a 67% approval rating and an average rating of 6.2/10 based on 18 critic reviews.
 The website's critics consensus reads, "The Rig may not plumb its full potential thanks to too many crude clichés, but this supernatural eco-thriller has enough ambience and appealing performances to make for a solid binge."
-Metacritic, which uses a weighted average, assigned a score of 69 out of 100 based on 7 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, gave a score of 69 out of 100 based on 7 critics, indicating "generally favorable reviews".

 Release

 The official trailer was released on 29 November 2022.
-The pilot episode premiered at Everyman cinema in Leith, Scotland, on 6 December 2022.
+The first episode premièred at Everyman cinema in Edinburgh, Scotland, on 6 December 2022.
 The six-episode series was released on 6 January 2023.

+The second series was released on 2 January 2025.